juanpprieto/hydrogen-third-party-api/README.md

 import {useLoaderData, Link} from '@remix-run/react';
 import {CacheNone} from '@shopify/hydrogen';

 // 1.
-Add the character by id query const CHARACTER_QUERY = `#graphql:rickAndMorty
+Add the character and episodes queries.
+We split them so that we can
-  query($id: ID!) {
+// defer the query for episodes as it is not critical const CHARACTER_QUERY = `#graphql:rickAndMorty query($id: ID!) {
     character(id: $id) {